Lisa Krasner

-Lisa Krasner is a Republican member of the Nevada Senate.
+Lisa Krasner is an American politician and academic who serves as Republican member of the Nevada Senate.
 Krasner represents the 16th district, which covers Storey County, Carson City, and parts of Washoe County.

 Early life and education

 Krasner was born in California.
 She received a Bachelor's degree from the University of California, Los Angeles and a Juris Doctor degree from the University of La Verne College of Law.

 She is an adjunct professor at Truckee Meadows Community College where she teaches in the political science department.
 Prior to that she taught courses at the University of Phoenix for six years.
 Krasner served as a Commissioner for the State of Nevada Commission on Aging for senior citizens for three years.
 She was appointed by Governor Sandoval.
 Prior to that Krasner served as a Commissioner on the City of Reno Recreation and Parks Commission for seven years.
 She served on the Board of the State of Nevada PTA.
 She also served as President of the Reno Philharmonic Guild.